Adaptive Interventions for Optimizing Malaria Control: a Cluster-Randomized SMART Trial

 Detailed Description

 In the past decade, massive scale-up of long-lasting insecticide-treated nets (LLINs) and indoor residual spraying (IRS) in Africa have led to significant reductions in malaria mortality and mobility.
 However, current first-line interventions are not sufficient to eliminate malaria in most countries.
 The widespread use of pyrethroid insecticides has resulted in resistant vector populations, and high coverage of LLINs and IRS has led to increased outdoor human feeding behavior and resting behavior.
 These changes in vector ecology and behaviors have significantly limited the effectiveness of current first-line interventions that target indoor biting and resting mosquitoes.
 Furthermore, as a result of ecological changes and intervention measures, malaria risk in a locality is dynamic, and the utility of malaria intervention tools may vary as new tools are being approved and introduced and the cost of each tool differs among locations and over time.
 Such variations in malaria risk, vector ecology, and utility of intervention tools exemplify the need to develop optimal adaptive interventions tailored to local malaria risks, vector ecology and supply chains.
 The central objective of this application is to design optimal adaptive combinations of vector control interventions to maximize reductions in malaria burden based on local malaria transmission risks, changing vector ecology, and available mix of interventions approved by the Ministry of Health in each target country.
 The central hypothesis is that an adaptive approach based on local malaria risk and changing vector ecology will lead to significant reductions in malaria incidence and transmission risk.
-To accomplish this objective, we propose the following three specific aims:
+To accomplish this objective, the investigators propose the following three specific aims:

 1. Measure malaria incidence and predict risk using environmental, biological, social, and climatic features with machine learning approaches.
-Hypothesis: Malaria risk prediction can be improved through the use of machine learning techniques that include environmental, biological, socio-economic, and climatic features.
+Hypothesis: Malaria risk prediction can be improved through the use of machine learning techniques that include environmental, biological, socioeconomic, and climatic features.
 Approach: Each site will measure malaria incidence, prevalence and social economic factors through community surveys.
 Classification-based and regression-based approaches will be used to develop malaria risk predictive models, and model performance will be validated.
 Outcome: This Aim will establish improved malaria risk prediction models and lay an important foundation for developing intervention strategies adaptive to local vector ecology and future malaria risks using reinforced machine learning approaches.

 2. Use a cluster-randomized sequential, multiple assignment randomized trial (SMART) design to develop an optimal adaptive intervention strategy.
 Hypothesis: Malaria control interventions that are adapted to local malaria risk and vector ecology and are cost effective can be identified using a cluster-randomized SMART design.
-Approach: Cluster-randomized SMART design will be used in a high transmission areas in Kenya to evaluate the impact of adaptive interventions that involve sequential and combinational use of next-generation nets, indoor spraying of non-pyrethroid insecticides, and larval source management for malaria control.
+Approach: Cluster-randomized SMART design will be used in a high transmission areas in Kenya to evaluate the impact of adaptive interventions that involve sequential and combination use of next-generation nets, indoor spraying of non-pyrethroid insecticides, and larval source management for malaria control.

 3. Evaluate the cost-effectiveness and impact of an adaptive intervention approach on secondary endpoints related to malaria risk and transmission.
 Hypothesis: Intervention strategies adapted to local malaria risk and vector ecology will be more cost-effective in reducing malaria incidence and transmission risk than the currently-used LLIN intervention.
 Approach: The economic costs of individual interventions or combinations thereof will be assessed from both a provider and societal perspective using standard economic evaluation methodologies.
 Cost-effectiveness will be measured in terms of cost per person protected.
 The study will examine changes in drug and insecticide resistance and infection prevalence attributable to the adaptive interventions.